-'''

-packets:
+''' packets:

-Profiling can be disabled here, but it will still have a

-performance impact if compiled in.
+Profiling can be disabled here, but it will still have a performance impact if compiled in.

-#this option is enabled by default

 enabled: yes

 filename: packet_stats.log

-#name of the file in which packet
+name of the file in which packet profiling informat.

-→profiling information will be

-#stored.

-append: yes
+stored.

-#If set to yes, new packet profiling

-\rightarrow information will be added to the

-#information that was saved last in
+append: yes If set to yes, new packet profiling information will # information that was saved last in the file.

-\rightarrowthe file.

-per packet csv output
+per packet csv output csv:

-csv:

 Output can be disabled here, but it will still have a

-performance impact if compiled in.

-enabled: no

-#the sending of packet output to a csv-

-\rightarrow file is by default disabled.

-filename: packet_stats.csv
+'''

+'''

-#name of the file in which csv packet
+enabled: no #the sending of packet output to a csv-file is by deformable filename: packet_stats.csv #name of the file in which csv packet profiling information #stored

-→profiling information will be

-#stored

 '''